 God is our refuge and strength, a very present help in trouble.
 Therefore will not we fear, though the earth be removed, and though the mountains be carried into the midst of the sea; Though the waters thereof roar and be troubled, though the mountains shake with the swelling thereof.
 Selah. ~Psalm 46:1-3 KJV

-After confronting them of their wrongdoing, cultivate a heart prepared to forgive.
+Cultivate a heart prepared to forgive.
 Don’t retaliate.
 Be still.
 You are an innocent lamb.
-The intent of a pure heart is to hope for reconciliation.
-Tell the Lord what has been done and then continue to…
+The intent of a pure heart is to hope for reconciliation after a confrontation.
+Connect to the Vine.
+2 Tell the Lord what has been done and then continue to…

 “Be still and know that He is God.”